AhmedCemil/mic_manager_app/README.md

 # mic_manager_app
 A Python package that allows to manage your mic state and it notifies you.

-Do not forget to run "pip install git+github.com/AhmedCemil/thread_manager" command!
+Do not forget to run "pip install git+github.com/AhmedCemil/thread_manager" command to run python code!

+Install MicManagerAppByACB folder and run MicManagerAppByACB.exe file.
+Simple.